Fort Union National Monument: Units assigned to Fort Union and Kit Carson

-F. Stanley wrote and published a book titled Fort Union New Mexico in 1953, giving a colorful history of this fort and individuals such as Davey Crockett.

 Land ownership

-In its forty years (1851–1891) as a frontier post, Fort Union had to defend itself in the courtroom as well as on the battlefield.
-When the United States Army built Fort Union in the Mora Valley in 1851, the soldiers were unaware that they had encroached on private property, which was part of the Mora Grant.
-The following year Colonel Edwin Vose Sumner expanded the fort to an area of eight square miles by claiming the site as a military reservation.
-In 1868, President Andrew Johnson declared a timber reservation, encompassing the entire range of the Turkey Mountains (part of the Sangre de Cristo range) and comprising an area of fifty-three square miles, as part of the fort.
+In its 40 years (1851–1891) as a frontier post, Fort Union had to defend itself in the courtroom, as well as on the battlefield.
+When the United States Army built Fort Union in the Mora Valley in 1851, the soldiers were unaware that they had encroached on private property, which was part of the Mora Land Grant.
+The following year, Colonel Edwin Vose Sumner expanded the fort to an area of eight square miles by claiming the site as a military reservation.
+In 1868, President Andrew Johnson declared a timber reservation, encompassing the entire range of the Turkey Mountains (part of the Sangre de Cristo range) and comprising an area of 53 sq mi, as part of the fort.

 The claimants of the Mora Grant immediately challenged the government squatters and took the case to court.
 By the mid-1850s, the case reached Congress.
-In the next two decades, the government did not give any favorable decision to the claimants, until 1876 when the Surveyor-General of New Mexico reported that Fort Union was "no doubt" located in the Mora Grant.
-But the army was unwilling to move to another place or to compensate the claimants because of the cost.
-The Secretary of War took "a prudential measure", protesting the decision of the acting commissioner of the General Land Office.
+In the next two decades, the government did not give any favorable decision to the claimants, until 1876, when the surveyor-general of New Mexico reported that Fort Union was "no doubt" located in the Mora Grant, but the army was unwilling to move to another place or to compensate the claimants because of the cost.
+The secretary of war took "a prudential measure", protesting the decision of the acting commissioner of the General Land Office.
 He argued that the military had improved the area and should not give it up without compensation.
 This stalling tactic worked; the army stayed at the fort until its demise in 1891, not paying a single penny to legitimate owners.